 How Is Heart Failure Treated?

-Heart failure (HF) is a complex clinical syndrome resulting from a structural or functional problem with the heart that limits its pumping action and affects its ability to fill with or eject blood.1 It is a condition that is progressive, it worsens over time.
-Many treatments are available that can relieve symptoms and delay the progression of the disease.2
+Heart failure (HF) is a complex clinical syndrome resulting from a structural and/or functional problem with the heart that can limit its pumping action and affect its ability to fill with or eject blood.
+It is a condition that worsens over time.
+Many treatments can relieve symptoms and delay the progression of heart failure.1,2

-Heart failure has many causes including diseases of the heart muscle, heart valves, blood vessels, or metabolic disorders.
-HF can be categorized by changes in ejection fraction (EF).
-Ventricular dysfunction can cause HF with reduced ejection fraction known as HFrEF or systolic HF; or HF with preserved ejection fraction, HFpEF, or diastolic HF.1
+Heart failure has many causes, including diseases of the heart muscle, heart valves, blood vessels, or metabolic disorders.
+HF can be classified by changes in ejection fraction (EF):1

 Treatment approaches